nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 ### Recommended Changes

-#### Configure thumbnail computation maximum duration {{> tag 'Since LTS 2021.5/2021-HF05'}}
+#### Configure Thumbnail Computation Maximum Duration {{> tag 'Since LTS 2021.5/2021-HF05'}}

 The maximum duration to produce a thumbnail is now limited by default to 5min.
-This limit is applied to the listener in charge of creating a new thumbnail and also to the recomputeTumbnail bulk action.
+This limit is applied to the listener in charge of creating a new thumbnail and also to the recomputeThumbnail bulk action.

 The limit can be tuned with:
 ```
 nuxeo.thumbnail.transaction.timeout.seconds=300
 ```